 Technically the workaround is easy and effective, but from an account management / business perspective, this does not help our case when trying to sell the point to clients that Puppet is “Enterprise-Ready”.

 At minimum, please perform this check at the start of the install process.
 As-is, the install goes through the whole config prompt wizard and modifies the system with a bunch of installs before the fail.
 Then subsequent runs respond that puppet is already installed and needs to be upgraded.

-#9 Updated by Matthaus Owens almost 2 years ago
+#9 Updated by Matthaus Owens about 2 years ago

 - Status changed from Re-opened to In Topic Branch Pending Review